ssm2017/ostmu/README.md

 followed by the system user name and the sim name.

-ex :
+example :

-    sudo create_sim_files foo mysim
+    sudo create_sim_files JohnDoe mysim

+Then answer the questions.

 Run a simulator
 ---------------

-The users can run "ostmu" file and follow the questions.
+The users can run "opensimulator" file and follow the questions.

+  - If running "opensimulator" without any parameter, the script will ask you some questions.

+  - If running "opensimulator" followed by a sim name (without .sim at the end), the script will run the session and display it or just display it if it is already running.

+  - If running "opensimulator" followed by the keyword "autostart", the script will run all the user simulators that contain a file named "autostart" in the .sim folder of the simulator. (the file can be blank) (example : /home/JohnDoe/.opensimulator/mysim.sim/autostart)

 Check a simulator
 -----------------